 This is a style guide that I started to put together in January 2020.
 The plan is to gradually build it up over time as and when I come across particular examples of usage or questions relating to the use of English.

 As a freelance proofreader and copy-editor, I value consistency and accuracy in the use of English very highly.
 Language evolves all the time, as do its conventions.
 There is no one definitive set of rules governing all English writing in all places, across all formats and at all times — hence the importance of style guides.

-What is not all right with alright?
+What is not all right about alright?
 Is it hung or hanged?

 Is it ‘you and I’ or ‘you and me’?
 Prevaricate or procrastinate?

 Is there anything wrong with saying that something is very unique?